-For Smithson, the topography was a place in continuous metamorphosis, which results in a steady breakdown, again referencing entropic themes.
+For Smithson, the topography was a place in continuous metamorphosis, resulting in a steady breakdown, again referencing entropic themes.

 Do you need to visit the Spiral Jetty?

-Due to the remoteness of the work and frequent inundation by the waters of the lake, it is, more than other large-scale earthworks created by Smithson, depended entirely on mass media for the distribution of its history as well as existence.
+Due to the remoteness of the work and frequent inundation by the lake’s waters, it is, more than other large-scale earthworks created by Smithson, depended entirely on mass media for the distribution of its history and existence.
 And because of this, many commentators don’t see the need to visit the site physically.

-Ann Reynolds, who was familiar with the work through photographs, film, texts, and drawings, she considered visiting the site unnecessary.
+Ann Reynolds, familiar with the work through photographs, film, texts, and drawings, considered visiting the site unnecessary.
+She wrote:

 However, she visited the site later and realized that while she felt part of a familiar photograph, image, or film, the piece itself was different.
-She stated that when she arrived by car to the location, it seemed smaller, that when visiting the work.
+She stated that when she arrived by car at the location, it seemed smaller than when visiting the work.
 One is required to separate from the preexistent description of the Spiral Jetty and, therefore, is forced to invent a story of one’s encounter, to create a fictional space for its experience to inhabit and a way of speaking an operating in relationship to it.

-She realized that when viewed through other media such as texts, film, and photographs, it only provided an alternate account of the piece while the real experience of the site offered a dissimilar, mental, and physical, three-dimensional, and sequential description.
+She realized that viewing it through media such as texts, film, and photographs only provided an alternate account of the piece.
+At the same time, the actual experience of the site offered a dissimilar, mental, and physical, three-dimensional, and sequential description.
 She follows up, saying that she had to abandon the idea that Spiral Jetty needed to refer to nothing outside itself that Site and Non-site collapsed into a singular, albeit vertiginous pattern.

 Great Salt Lake, UT, United States